On this page you will find:

 Reasons we issue parking fines

 If you park in a way that’s unsafe for pedestrians or other vehicles, you will receive a fine.
-Below are ten of the most common offences – please read to make sure you know the rules and avoid a fine.
+Please check our parking fines page for more information on what you could be fined, how to pay a fine, and how to appeal a fine.

 Council running child restraint checks

-The aim is to check that cars carrying youngsters are fitted with correctly installed child restraints seats.
+The aim is to check that cars carrying tamariki are fitted with correctly installed child restraints seats.

-Take a look at this guide to fitting child restraint seats correctly
+Take a look at NZTA’s website here to watch video guides for fitting child restraint seats correctly.

 We want you to keep safe when travelling during on the roads.
 Here's a few of our best tips for drivers.
 Find out more